hemantaph/ler/docs/_build/html/_sources/autoapi/ler/index.rst.txt

    ..
        !! processed by numpydoc !!
-   .. py:attribute:: gw_param
+   .. py:property:: gw_param

       ``bool``, ``dict``

-      if False, the unlensed parameters will be sampled when unlened_rate() is called

-      if dict, gw_param will be used when unlened_rate() is called

-      gw_param is a dictionary of unlensed parameters

-      it will be populated when unlened_cbc_statistics() is called

-      gw_param.keys() = ['m1', 'm2', 'z', 'snr', 'theta_jn', 'ra', 'dec', 'psi', 'phase', 'geocent_time']
+      gw_param is a dictionary of unlensed parameters (source parameters) it will be populated when unlened_cbc_statistics() is called if unavailable, the unlensed parameters will be sampled when unlensed_rate() is called gw_param.keys() = ['m1', 'm2', 'z', 'snr', 'theta_jn', 'ra', 'dec', 'psi', 'phase', 'geocent_time']